BaronLip/Emmas_Challenge/README.md

 #### ABOUT:
-This was a coding challenge shared with me from Emma.
-I decided to take the challenge on myself for practice.
+This was a coding challenge shared with me from Emma, a fellow cohort student.
+I decided to take the challenge on for practice.

 #### STEPS:
 - Add cancel functionality to editModal.